kmolLin/object_detection/README.md

 (Note: Every time the "tensorflow1" virtual environment is exited, the PYTHONPATH variable is reset and needs to be set up again.)

 #### 2f.
 Compile Protobufs and run setup.py
 Next, compile the Protobuf files, which are used by TensorFlow to configure model and training parameters.
-Unfortunately, the short protoc compilation command posted on TensorFlow¡¦s Object Detection API [installation page](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) does not work on Windows.
+Unfortunately, the short protoc compilation command posted on TensorFlowãƒ»s Object Detection API [installation page](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) does not work on Windows.
 Every  .proto file in the \object_detection\protos directory must be called out individually by the command.

 In the Anaconda Command Prompt, change directories to the \models\research directory and copy and paste the following command into the command line and press Enter:
 ```